bashbug/tango-scene-reconstructor/README.md

 **Loop Closure Detection**
 - Heuristik: Frames with a certain distance will matched.
-- The matching process (point-to-plane ICP) returns a relative transformation.
+- The matching process (point-to-plane ICP) returns a relative transformation (used ICP is not open source).

 **Optimize Poses**
 - Create a pose graph with tango and loop closure poses.